womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 ## What I would like to see more?

-When I play around pattern matching in Ruby, I found some case which are not a part of this new feature, but it will be nice to have:
+When I play around pattern matching in Ruby, I found some cases which are not a part of this new feature, but it will be nice to have:

 - one line pattern matching - We have one line `each`, so it will be good to have one line pattern matching.
 Something like `case [1, 2, [3, 4]] { [1, 2, [3, b] => a] }` just for assignments.
 - calculations in patterns - Sometimes we would like to do some quick calculations like `in (1..3).to_a` in pattern, but this is not possible.
 We can do some work around and assign this to variable `array = (1..3).to_a` then use `array` in pattern `in ^array`.
 - allowed variables in alternative pattern - It will be great to be able to do `[1, 2] | [1, 2, c]`.

-I know that some of my ideas can be not possible or hard to do, but this is my wish list. ;]
+I know that some of my ideas could be not possible or hard to do, but this is my wish list. ;]

 ## Summary